 Using National Recovery Month to educate all races, all ages, and all genders could be a saving grace for someone to decide against setting their life on fire for the sake of trying to numb out to the problems they are facing.
 Bringing this necessary awareness into the mainstream is pertinent to changing lives and, more importantly, making it possible to save more lives due to the power of recovery.

 Take some time this September, if you have not already done so, educate yourself on what addiction entails and what you can do to help prevent it.
 Regardless if you are doing this for yourself, your child, or your grandchildren, you can take yourself out of the problem and insert yourself front and center in the solution.

-If you or someone you know struggle with drugs and alcohol, we have a way out of the plight of your addiction.
+If you or someone you know struggles with drugs and alcohol, we have a way out of the plight of your addiction.
 Valiant Living will provide a safe, supportive haven in the earliest stages of recovery.
 Get the individualized attention you need for stabilization, assessment, and discerning the best next steps in your journey.
 With the power of sobriety, clients experience life-changing healing and are restored to full health.
 Call us today for more information at (303) 536-5463.

 Originally published: September 29, 2020